Do Caribbean Trained Medical Students Make Better Radiologists?

 So What Does All of This Mean?

-We really need to rethink the residency selection process.
+We need to rethink the residency selection process.
 Perhaps, programs should refrain from their conscious or unconscious bias against the Caribbean medical schools.
 Based on our experiences, we will continue to use the Caribbean schools as a resource for getting the hardest working, best, and brightest residents.
 Maybe you should too?

 Would love to hear any comments or suggestions